Meet the student who runs an alpaca farm

 Of all the unusual student jobs we've come across, Lucy Ackers and her alpaca farm surely tops the lot!

-Here at Save the Student, we love hearing about all the weird and wonderful ways that students make and save money.
+Here at Save the Student, we love hearing about the weird and wonderful ways students make and save money.

 Why?
-Well, when she's not studying for her degree in Agriculture at Easton and Otley College, near Norwich, Lucy owns and runs her very own alpaca farm!
+When she's not studying for her degree in Agriculture at Easton and Otley College, Lucy owns and runs her own alpaca farm.

-As you might imagine, between running a farm and completing the final year of her degree, Lucy's schedule doesn't include much free time – but she generously gave us a few minutes to share the realities of her hectic lifestyle.
+Between running a farm and completing the final year of her degree, Lucy's schedule doesn't include much free time.
+Luckily, she generously gave us a few minutes to share the realities of her hectic lifestyle.

-If you're looking to earn some money (or just do something productive with your free time) there are plenty of part-time jobs to try as a student – which begs the question: why did Lucy decide to start running an alpaca farm?
+If you're looking to earn some money, there are plenty of part-time jobs to try as a student.
+So why did Lucy decide to start running an alpaca farm?

-As she readily admits, Lucy started off in a very fortunate position – her family already owned the land she'd need, so half the job was already done.
+As she admits, Lucy started off in a very fortunate position.
+Her family already owned the land she'd need, so half the job was done.

-So, as an Agriculture student with some land to play with, you can see why Lucy was drawn to farming.
-But still – why alpacas?
+As an Agriculture student with some land to play with, you can see why Lucy was drawn to farming.
+But why alpacas?

 I always wanted to get into livestock, but in terms of land, we don't have the largest farm.
-It's just over 20 acres, which is enough to have a substantial herd of alpacas, but not necessarily enough for other more traditional livestock.
+It's just over 20 acres, which is enough to have a substantial herd of alpacas.
+But it's not necessarily enough for other more traditional livestock.

-As for getting hold of some actual alpacas, a combination of an inheritance and savings from previous jobs were enough for Lucy to start populating Stubbs Farm.
-Again, Lucy is always keen to stress that she's well aware of how fortunate she's been, and that this may not be possible for many other students!
+Lucy used a combination of an inheritance and money saved from previous jobs to start populating Stubbs Farm.
+Again, Lucy stresses that she's well aware of how fortunate she's been and that this may not be possible for other students.

 Running an alpaca farm as a student

-It's probably fair to say that most students can fit a part-time job into their schedules.
-But alpaca farming isn't a part-time job – in fact, it's more full-time than most full-time jobs!
+A fair number of students can fit a part-time job into their schedules.
+But alpaca farming isn't a part-time job.
+In fact, it's more full-time than most full-time jobs!

-What's more, as the owner and manager of the farm, Lucy can't just take a day off if she's got a heap of deadlines to meet.
-At times, it isn't so much a case of fitting her job in around her studies – it's a case of finding the time outside of work to fit in some studying.
+And as the owner and manager of the farm, Lucy can't just take a day off if she's got a heap of deadlines to meet.
+At times, it isn't a case of fitting her job in around her studies – it's trying to find the time outside of work to study.

-Sometimes we have a herd health day – where the alpacas are all due their vaccinations, or vitamin boosters, or even just having their toenails cut – the day before I have a deadline.
-That can be stressful.
+Sometimes we have a herd health day.
+[This is when] the alpacas are due their vaccinations, or vitamin boosters, or even just having their toenails cut.
+The day before I have a deadline, that can be stressful.

-In fact, as a final year student, Lucy is currently writing her dissertation.
-She says that's her priority right now, but with summer on the horizon, the alpacas are due a shearing... a week before Lucy's dissertation is due.
+As a final year student, Lucy's current priority is writing her dissertation.
+But with summer on the horizon, the alpacas are due a shearing... a week before Lucy's dissertation is due.

-It sounds daunting, but compared to some of her previous experiences, doing some major alpaca upkeep a week before an important deadline seems almost stress-free.
+It sounds daunting.
+But compared to previous experiences, doing some major alpaca upkeep a week before a deadline seems stress-free.

-And, as you might imagine, this is far from the only time that Lucy's alpacas have chosen an inopportune time to demand her attention.
+And this wasn't the only time Lucy's alpacas have chosen an awkward time to demand her attention.

 Last summer, I had a baby alpaca born on the morning I had an exam.
-I had to check he was happy, healthy and feeding, and then dash off to uni, do a two hour exam, come home and make sure he was still happy, healthy and feeding!
+I had to check he was happy, healthy and feeding.
+And then [I had to] dash off to uni, do a two hour exam, come home and make sure he was still happy, healthy and feeding!
 That was a crazy day, but we survived.

 I don't really have time to procrastinate any more.
 There was a time when I'd do an all-nighter for uni assignments as, like so many of us, I'd leave it to the last minute.
 But now there's not a chance I'll be doing that.

-It's also worth remembering that Lucy is, after all, studying for a degree in Agriculture.
-Getting a job that's related to your degree is a great way to boost your job prospects while studying, and Lucy is the perfect example of this.
+It's also worth remembering that Lucy is studying for a degree in Agriculture.
+Getting a job related to your degree is a great way to boost your job prospects while studying, and Lucy is the perfect example of this.

 The business side of running an alpaca farm

-As well as livestock management we have business and marketing modules, and that's been a great help as it's applicable to everything really.
+As well as livestock management we have business and marketing modules.
+That's been a great help as it's applicable to everything really.

-Clearly, given the time it can take to get alpaca fur to market, and the constraints on Lucy's time, the farm wouldn't be able to operate on this income alone.
-As such, Lucy's had to get creative and find other ways to keep the whole thing running.
+Given the time it takes to get alpaca fur to market, and the constraints on Lucy's time, the farm wouldn't be able to operate on this income alone.
+That's why Lucy's had to get creative and find other ways to keep the whole thing running.

 We host alpaca experience days where people can come and meet them up close, learn about them and feed them.

 At the weekends we also run alpaca treks around our local countryside.
-Whilst these only run April – September, it's a little steadier than waiting for fleeces to grow, harvest, process and sell.
+While these only run April – September, it's a little steadier than waiting for fleeces to grow, harvest, process and sell.

-Perhaps most excitingly of all, though, is the fact that Lucy could soon be opening Stubbs Farm up to the public for overnight stays.
+Perhaps most excitingly, Lucy could soon be opening Stubbs Farm up to the public for overnight stays.